ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Service Operator is constructing the tree correctly.
 These signatures are provided to users along with the responses to their queries.

-`AuditorUpdate` structures correspond to individual log entries and allow the Third-Party Auditor to verify the log entry against its stored state:
+For each new log entry the Service Operator adds to the log, it produces a corresponding `AuditorUpdate` structure and sends this to the Third-Party Auditor.
+The Third-Party Auditor MUST receive and successfully verify an `AuditorUpdate` structure for a log entry before providing the Service Operator with an `AuditorTreeHead` structure whose `size` field would include the log entry.

 ~~~ tls-presentation
 struct {